lostintangent/gatekeeper/README.md

 - `Liveshare: Allow Guest Task Control`
 - `Liveshare: Auto Share Servers`

-> Note: These settings are automatically set to `false` every time the user runs VS Code.
+> These settings are automatically set to `false` every time the user runs VS Code.
 However, the user can still set them back to `true` within a VS Code session.

 ## Contributed Settings